When to reach for pesticides... not here!

 Tips for using pesticides

-• Apply pesticides when weather conditions are favorable (i.e.: low wind, dry, appropriate temperature, or as label directs- some may recommend application when overcast or before precipitation.)
+• Apply pesticides only when weather conditions are favorable.
+This means as the label directs.
+Examples are low wind, dry, appropriate temperature, when overcast, or before precipitation.

-• Apply at the lowest functional rate; do not assume that more product is more effective; a pest can’t be more dead
+• Apply at the lowest functional rate.
+Do not assume that more product is more effective.
+Once you kill it, a pest can’t be more dead by using more chemicals.

 • Wash exposed skin and clothing when finished making applications

-• Store remaining pesticide in the original container with original label and at the appropriate temperature; if pesticide has been moved to a new container, mark accordingly, including the signal word on the label
+• Store remaining pesticide in the original container with original label and at the appropriate temperature.
+If you move a pesticide to a new container, mark it accordingly, including the signal word on the label.

-• Clean all containers using the triple-rinse method prior to adding a new pesticide to the container; residual water should be used on appropriate pests
+• Clean all containers using the triple-rinse method.
+Use residual water on appropriate pests.

-Besides the target pest, pesticides may have an impact on humans, pets, water quality, soil quality, air quality, or non-target organisms, including beneficial soil organisms.
-The non-target impact the pesticide has varies among pesticides and concentrations applied.
+Besides the target pest, pesticides impact humans, pets, water quality, soil quality, air quality, and non-target organisms.
+This impact varies among pesticides and concentrations applied.

-Pesticides range in toxicity which is noted on their labels.
-The signal words caution, warning, and danger or danger/poison indicate increasingly toxic substances.
+Always check pesticide labels for toxicity levels.
+The signal words Caution, Warning, and Danger and Poison indicate increasingly toxic substances.
 Pesticides without a signal word are considered very low toxicity.

-So you now see that best practices for using pesticides in the landscape require intelligent consideration of not only what the pest is, but why the pest exists and how it is problematic.
-If next time you notice a weed or insect in your landscape that doesn’t seem right, do a little research about it first and then follow the steps to IPM before reaching for a pesticide.
+So you now see that best practices for using pesticides in the landscape requires thoughtful consideration.
+So the next time you notice a weed or insect in your landscape that doesn’t seem right, do a little research.
+Then follow the steps to IPM before reaching for a pesticide.